The 9 Best Duvet Covers for People Who Want to Sleep in a Cloud (aka Everyone)

 We may earn revenue from the products available on this page and participate in affiliate programs.

 If you’re going to splurge on one element of your bedding, it should be the duvet.
 Yes, having super-comfortable sheets matters, too, but those should really be chosen based on your sleeping habits.
 A duvet, on the other hand, can be purely decorative—especially if you use a top sheet.
 “It’s one more opportunity to add texture and pattern to your bedroom,” explains textile designer Heather Taylor of Heather Taylor Home, who shared her gingham-filled Laurel Canyon, California, house in Domino’s Renovation issue.

 So whether you invest in a classic crisp white option, add texture with a honeycomb waffle-weave set, or go all out with a playful cream gingham design, there’s something for every aesthetic and personality.
 Shop our guide to the best duvet covers to create the bedscape of your dreams.

-- Best overall: Parachute Honeycomb Duvet Cover Set
+- Best overall: Parachute Brushed Cotton Duvet Cover Set

 - Best value: Jellymoni Washed Cotton Duvet Cover Set

 - Best print: Heather Taylor Home Mini Gingham Cream Duvet Cover

 - Best linen splurge: Matteo Vintage Linen Duvet Cover

 - Best organic: Coyuchi Cloud Soft Organic Sateen Duvet Cover